spanner/radiant-reader-extension/README.md

 	gem 'authlogic'

 in your environment.rb before you can migrate anything.
-Authlogic has to load before anything else calls `require ApplicationController`.
+Authlogic has to load before _anything_ else requires `ApplicationController`.

 ## Installation